-EXCHANGING information quickly and easily has always been a key goal for doctors.
-As healthcare is increasingly delivered via digital platforms, it’s no surprise that messaging apps such as WhatsApp and Snapchat have become popular amongst clinicians as a way to easily communicate with colleagues.
+EXCHANGING information quickly and easily has always been a key goal for doctors and dentists.
+As aspects of healthcare are being increasingly delivered via digital platforms, it’s no surprise that messaging apps such as WhatsApp and Snapchat have become popular amongst clinicians as a way to easily communicate with colleagues.

 One message can be sent into the pockets of an entire team instantly.
 You can attach guidelines, policies and share good practice with the click of a button.
 This has been enormously helpful and beneficial to all healthcare professionals, especially during the pandemic.
 Former health and social care secretary Matt Hancock even suggested that doctors could use WhatsApp to send patients test results and medical advice.